HoshAI/datasets/README.md

-# datasets
+# dataset
-About A collection of datasets of ML problem solving
+A collection of datasets of ML problem solving